YangPiCui/ErgonomicVerticalKeyboard/README.md

 # Ergonomic Vertical Keyboard (EVK)

+## I don't recommend building this version of the keyboard yourself.
+It's not comfortable enough yet.
+I have to find a good enough open-source 3D cad program first.

 ## Introduction
 Do you get a sore neck and stiff fingers from typing?
 Have you developed a stretched forth neck and a hump back?
 The keyboard and the mouse are the culprits.
 They force our hands to lay flat on the desk pronated.
 This in turn stresses our neck.